 2Lt.
 Thomas E. Cartmell Blog by Michael John Hughey, MD

 My sincere thanks go to Bill for allowing me to publish his father’s story and to all those who have contributed comments, corrections and information about the accident.
-I am currently awaiting further information from the US National Archives about William’s service; if / when this arrives I shall add it to the text.
+I am continuing to search for further information, if / when this arrives, I shall add it to the text.